Krypton-Suite/Standard-Toolkit-Online-Help/Source/Help/DocFX/articles/Contributing/Contributing-Guidelines.md

  #### Breaking Changes

  If you make a breaking change within the code, ensure that the maintainers are aware of these changes, and that they are recorded **both** in the `README` and `Changelog` of that particular repository.
+The changelog is located in `Documents\Changelog`.
 Please ensure that in the `Changelog`, you precede the change with the following:

  ```md
  **[Breaking Change]:**